dell/csm-operator/tests/README.md

 ## E2E Test

-The E2E tests test the installation of Dell CSI Drivers and Dell CSM Modules.
+The E2E tests test the installation of Dell CSM Drivers and Modules.

 ### Prerequisites